Salutaris Melchior Libena

-Salutaris Melchior Libena (born 23 November 1963) is a Tanzanian Catholic prelate who serves as the Bishop of the Roman Catholic Diocese of Ifakara.
+Salutaris Melchior Libena (born 23 November 1963) is a Tanzanian Catholic prelate who serves as the Bishop of the Roman Catholic Diocese of Ifakara, Tanzania.
 He was appointed bishop of Ifakara on 14 January 2012.
 Previously, he served as Auxiliary Bishop of Dar es Salaam from 28 January 2010 until 14 January 2012.
 Pope Benedict XVI appointed him bishop on 28 January 2010.

 Background and education

 He was born on 23 November 1963, at Itete, Busokelo District, Mbeya Region, in southwestern Tanzania.
 He completed his primary school studies in 1978 in Ifakara, Morogoro Region.
 He attended Kasita Minor Seminary from 1979 until 1982, completing Senior Four there.
 He then transferred to the Mafinga Minor Seminary in the Diocese of Iringa, where he completed Senior Six.
 He studied at St. Augustine's Major Seminary in Peramiho for formation.
 From 1999, he studied at the Pontifical Atheneum of St. Anselm in Rome, graduating in 2001 with a Licentiate in Sacred Liturgy.